jeroenvdmeer/feyod-mcp/README.md

 **Notes:**
 - Replace placeholder API key with your actual key.
+- The `HOST` setting defaults to "127.0.0.1" for local development.
+When running in Docker, it's automatically set to "0.0.0.0" to allow external connections.
 - Ensure the `LLM_PROVIDER` matches one defined in `llm_factory.py`.
 - Install the necessary LangChain integration package for your chosen provider (e.g., `langchain-google-genai`).
 - If using `EXAMPLE_SOURCE="mongodb"`, configure MongoDB settings as above.